stochasticHydroTools/PSE/README.md

  - pymodule         : Directory containing python UI level source code that drives the C++ module

+## Software requirements

+The PSE plugin requires the following additional software:
+ - HOOMD, compiled with CUDA (tested with version 1.3.2).
+ - CUDA (tested with version 7.5).
+ - LAPACKE (tested with version 3.6.1).

 ## Compilation
 To compile this example plugin, follow steps similar to those in compiling HOOMD-Blue.
 The process of finding a HOOMD installation to link to will be fully automatic IF you have hoomd_install_dir/bin in your PATH when running ccmake.